memeLab/Jandig/docs/publicando-obras-ingles.rst

    Create Exhibition icon page

-Next, you need to confirm that you want to select artwork from the collection.
+Next, you need to confirm that you want to select Artwork from the collection.

 .. figure:: ../docs/images/exhibition-select-artwork-button.png
    :scale: 30%